LYITJBowman/HelloJenkins/README.md

 # HelloJenkins
-Connecting Git Github Maven Jenkins
+Connecting Git GitHub Maven Jenkins
+Making edits within GitHub so that a change is triggered L00170244